Impalement: Vlad the Impaler

 During the 15th century, Vlad III ("Dracula"), Prince of Wallachia, is credited as the first notable figure to prefer this method of execution during the late medieval period, and became so notorious for its liberal employment that among his several nicknames he was known as "Vlad the Impaler".
 After being orphaned, betrayed, forced into exile and pursued by his enemies, he retook control of Wallachia in 1456.
+(He first took control of Wallachia in 1448, but his first reign was short lived, only two months).
 He dealt harshly with his enemies, especially those who had betrayed his family in the past, or had profited from the misfortunes of Wallachia.
 Though a variety of methods were employed, he has been most associated with his use of impalement.
 The liberal use of capital punishment was eventually extended to Saxon settlers, members of a rival clan, and criminals in his domain, whether they were members of the boyar nobility or peasants, and eventually to any among his subjects that displeased him.
 Following the multiple campaigns against the invading Ottoman Turks, Vlad would never show mercy to his prisoners of war.
-After The Night Attack of Vlad Țepeș in mid-June 1462 failed to assassinate the Ottoman sultan, the road to Târgoviște, the capital of Vlad's principality of Wallachia, eventually became inundated in a "forest" of 20,000 impaled and decaying corpses, and it is reported that Mehmet II's invading army of Turks turned back to Constantinople in 1462 after encountering thousands of impaled corpses along the Danube River.
-Woodblock prints from the era portray his victims impaled from either the frontal or the dorsal or the rectal impalement method which consisted of a wood or metal pole being inserted through the body either front to back, or vertically, through the rectum or vagina.
-The exit wound could be near the victim's neck, shoulders or mouth.
+After The Night Attack of Vlad Țepeș in mid-June 1462 failed to assassinate the Ottoman sultan, the road to Târgoviște, the capital of Vlad's principality of Wallachia, eventually became inundated in a "forest" of 20,000 impaled and decaying corpses, and it is reported that Mehmed II's invading army of Turks turned back to Constantinople in 1462 after encountering thousands of impaled corpses along the Danube River.
+Despite the high figures given by contemporary sources, modern historians consider those specific numbers to be exaggerated.
+A 2025 study estimates the true extant of Vlad's impalements to be around 2,000.